Solutions

 Secure supplies

-The supply chain is at the heart of the CARBON project.
-Raw materials and energy are fundamental resources that account for 55% to 70% of the cost price of photovoltaic modules.
-Controlling supply costs and volumes is therefore crucial.
-Negotiation and agile market navigation will be an essential part of this.
+Supply chain issues are the focus of the CARBON project.
+Raw materials and energy are key resources that account for 55% to 70% of the cost price of photovoltaic modules.
+Controlling supply costs and volumes is therefore essential.
+To achieve this, market negotiation is a decisive strategy.

 Technology & Innovation